vdaas/vald/docs/user-guides/operations.md

 ### On multi-tenant cluster

-If you're going to deploy Vald on multi-tenant cluster, please take care about the followings.
+If you’re going to deploy Vald on the multi-tenant cluster, please take care of the followings.

 - It is recommended to define PriorityClasses for agents not to be evicted.
     - For more info, please visit the page [Pod Priority and Preemption][pod-priority-preemption].
     - If you are using [the Vald chart][vald-helm-chart], PriorityClasses are defined by default.
-- It is recommended to define unique namespaces for each Vald and the other apps.
+- Defining unique namespaces for each Vald and the other apps are recommended.
-- Then, please define ResourceQuotas for the namespace for the other apps to limit the memory usage of them.
+- Then, please define ResourceQuotas for the namespace for the other apps to limit their memory usage.
-    - For more info, please visit this page [Resource Quotas][resource-quota].
+    - For more info, please visit this page, [Resource Quotas][resource-quota].

 ## Monitoring

 ### Logging

-The logging level of Vald components can be configured by using `defaults.logging.level` (or `[component].logging.level`) field in Helm Chart values.
+The logging level of Vald components can be configured by `defaults.logging.level` (or `[component].logging.level`) field in Helm Chart values.
-The level must be a one of "debug", "info", "warn", "error" and "fatal".
+The level must be a one of `debug`, `info`, `warn`, `error`, and `fatal`.
 The levels are defined in [the Coding Style document](../contributing/coding-style.md#logging).

 ### Observability features of Vald

 The observability features are useful for monitoring Vald components.
-Vald has various types of exporters, such as Prometheus, Jaeger, or Stackdriver.
+Vald has various exporters, such as Prometheus, Jaeger, etc.
-Using this feature, you can observe and visualize the internal stats or the events like the number of NGT index, when to create index, or the number of RPCs.
+Using this feature, you can observe and visualize the internal stats or the events, like the number of NGT indexes, when to createIndex, or the number of RPCs.

 ### Enabling observability feature